HenryScottG/Simon/README.md

 [Scott's Project]
 (https://henryscottg.github.io/Simon/)
- * Putting the Score at the top of the screen helps the end user quickly see how they are doing.

  * The layout was all centralized on the screen to help keep the focus in one area.

  User Stories
  * As a user, I should be able to understand how to play the game.
  * As a user, I should be able to if I've won or lost.
  * As a user, I should be able to click a button to start the game.
  * As a user, I should be able to click a button to stop the game.
- * As a user, I should be able see which cell needs to be clicked.
+ * As a user, I should be able see which cells needs to be clicked.

  Future items
+ * Correct the bug for the blinking pattern.
  * Display the score for the clicks.
  * Create a more improved look/feel.
- * Correct the bugs for the blinks.
  * Avoid alerts, these are extra clicks.
+Maybe a clear game function.

  Lessons Learned
- * Setup for how the code will flow.
+ * Code becomes unclear at times without a flow process.
  * Understand how the game moves through the code.
- * Don't under estimate the complexity.
+ * Don't under estimate the complexity!